aws-samples/eks-workshop/content/beginner/115_sg-per-pod/10_secgroup.md

 ### Create and configure the security groups

 First, let's create the RDS_SG security group.
-It will be attached to Amazon RDS network during the creation of the database instance.
+It will be used by the Amazon RDS instance to control network access.

 ```bash
 export VPC_ID=$(aws eks describe-cluster \